forestgrape/coronavirus/index.md

 * Which are complications and risks?
 * What immune protections are raised under which circumstances.

-Namely the following hypotheses are discussed:
+Regarding these questions the following hypotheses are state and argued:
 * Coronavirus can induce distinct infection patterns
 * The infection patterns are the result of and can be predicted by the factors:
     - the virus strain